wet-boew/cdts-sgdc/README-Releasing.md

 ## Update the menu and footer files

 Update the external files (menus, footer) by downloading them from their source web sites.
 Go to the root of your CDTS directory, open git-bash and run `npm run update-extfiles`.
+Run `npm run test` to make sure no errors have been introduced with the updated links.
 Commit and push these changes.

 ## Update the Changelog